Random Access Protocol with Channel Oracle Enabled by a Reconfigurable Intelligent Surface: The Channel Oracle Module

-In this section, we detail the design of the \gls{dl} training phase.
-First, we propose a way to devise the training configuration codebook based on a signal processing interpretation of the DL channel response defined in~\eqref{eq:system-model:dl-channel-gain}.
-The design the codebook is based on the Nyquist-Shannon theorem~\cite{Proakis2006}, enabling the \glspl{ue} to collect the minimum number of spatial samples required to locally reconstruct the DL channel response function perfectly under noiseless conditions.
-Then, we characterize the \gls{dl} training signals received by the \glspl{ue} and discuss a way to determine the number of channel uses $L_{\rm tr}$ so as to combat the noise effect.
-Finally, we show how each \gls{ue} gets a model $\hat{f}_k:\theta\DL_r\mapsto\hat{\zeta}\DL_k$ according to the channel oracle.
+We start by designing the channel oracle configuration codebook based on a signal processing interpretation of the \gls{dl} channel coefficient defined in~\eqref{eq:system-model:dl-channel-gain}.
+Then, we detail the pilot signals received by the \glspl{ue} and discuss a way to determine the number of channel uses $L_{\rm co}$ so as to combat noise.
+Finally, we show how each \gls{ue} learns its own model of the \gls{dl} channel coefficient function based on interpolation methods.